 You can try our DISCOVER CLIMBING class!
 More info here.

 You can also reserve a staff belayer or bring a belay-certified friend if you would like to climb top rope routes immediately.
 Pricing and more info on staff belayers here.

-If you want to climb today without staff help and don't mind climbing lower routes without a harness and ropes (called "boulder" routes), you can come in, sign a waiver and hit the walls.
-But do keep in mind that you must have a belay card before belaying on top-rope routes.
+If you want to climb today without staff help and don't mind climbing lower routes without a harness and ropes (called "boulder" routes), you can come in, sign a waiver, and hit the walls.
+But do keep in mind that you must have passed a belay test before belaying on top-rope routes.
 Bouldering requires a day pass (see below) and close-toed shoes or climbing shoes (rentals available).

 What you get with your day pass: